Shemp Howard: The Three Stooges: 1946–1955

 Shemp's role as the third Stooge was much different from Curly's.
 His characterization was more relaxed as opposed to Curly's energetic persona.
-Unlike Curly, who had many distinct mannerisms, Shemp's most notable characteristic as a Stooge was a high-pitched "vee-vee-vee-vee-vee-vee!" sound, a sort of soft screech done by inhaling.
+Unlike Curly, who had many distinct mannerisms, Shemp's most notable characteristic as a Stooge was a high-pitched "bee-bee-bee-bee-bee-bee!" sound, a sort of soft screech done by inhaling.
 It was a multipurpose effect: he emitted this sound when scared, sleeping (done as a form of snoring), overtly happy, or dazed.
 It became his trademark sound as the "nyuk nyuk" sound had become Curly's.
 Because of his established solo career, he was also given opportunities in the films to do some of his own comic routines.
 "Shemp was an instinctive actor, a great improviser," recalled director Edward Bernds.
 "Many times when I was directing him, I would actually delay in cutting a scene just to see what he would do.
 He used to bowl me over with the things he'd dream up."

 During this period, The Three Stooges ventured into live television appearances, beginning on Tuesday, October 19, 1948, with Milton Berle on his Texaco Star Theatre program.

 Shemp appeared with Moe and Larry in 77 short subjects.
 The trio also made the independently produced feature film Gold Raiders (1951) with their Columbia colleagues Edward Bernds and Elwood Ullman.

 Shemp suffered a mild stroke in November 1952, but recovered within weeks.
 The medical episode had no noticeable effect on his remaining films with the Stooges.
 Historians Ted Okuda and Edward Watz explain: "To cope with skyrocketing production costs, [producer-director] Jules White grew dependent on lifting footage from earlier shorts, then filming a handful of new sequences to comply with the older scenes, using identical sets and as many of the original cast members as possible."
 This eased the burden on the Stooges, who could now film their scenes in one or two days instead of four or five.